 New Berlin real estate is some of the most expensive in Wisconsin, although New Berlin house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Berlin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Berlin is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in New Berlin who work in sales jobs (12.22%), management occupations (10.89%), and office and administrative support (10.79%).

 Also of interest is that New Berlin has more people living here who work in computers and math than 95% of the places in the US.

 New Berlin is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Berlin’s overall crime rate is lower than average for the country.

 The most common language spoken in New Berlin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.